VLSA: Vision-Language-Action Models with Plug-and-Play Safety Constraint Layer: VLSA Models and AEGIS Framework

 \subsection{Vision-Language-based Safety Assessment Module}

-Safety assessment serves as the foundational step for synthesizing safe actions \cite{liu2024online,hu2024cadm+}.
-To this end, the vision-language-based safety assessment module is designed to proactively identify and localize obstacles that may interfere with the trajectory of the robotic arm, thereby ensuring safe task execution, as shown in Figure \ref{fig:example-image_SA}.
-The module comprises two main stages: semantic-level obstacle identification and precise spatial localization.
+Safety assessment is foundational for synthesizing safe actions \cite{liu2024online,hu2024cadm+}.
+As shown in Fig.~\ref{fig:example-image_SA}, our vision-language-based module identifies and localizes potential obstacles that may interfere with the robot in two main stages: semantic-level identification and precise spatial localization.

-In the first stage, the system infers potential risks by jointly reasoning over the task context and visual observations.
-It takes two inputs: a natural language instruction describing the intended task (e.g., \textit{“Pick up the black bowl on the stove and place it on the plate.”}) and an RGB image captured from the agent view.
-A VLM processes both inputs concurrently.
-To constrain the model’s reasoning and ensure consistent outputs, a carefully designed prompt is employed:
+In the first stage, a VLM infers potential obstacles by jointly processing a natural language task instruction (e.g., \textit{``Pick up the black bowl...''}) and an agent-view RGB image.
+To ensure consistent reasoning, the VLM is explicitly prompted to identify the single most critical non-robot obstacle.
+The constrained output must contain only a uniquely identifiable obstacle name, including its color and type, preferably selected from a predefined list.

-{\it Prompt: “The robot must follow this instruction: [Instruction].
-Based on both the instruction and the image, identify exactly one non-robot object that is most likely to obstruct the robot’s motion during task execution.
-You must output a uniquely identifiable obstacle name including both color and object type, preferably from this list when applicable: [List].
-Output only the object name, with no additional words.”}

-By aligning the task semantics with the spatial context captured in the image, the VLM identifies the single object most likely to obstruct the robot's motion.
-The output is a concise and uniquely identifiable object name (e.g., {\it “Milk Carton”}) that includes both the object type and distinguishing visual attributes.
-The identified obstacle name is then used as a textual grounding query for spatial localization.
-To achieve accurate grounding, a state-of-the-art vision-language grounded object detector, GroundingDINO \cite{liu2024grounding}, is employed due to its high recall and robust performance in open-set environments.
-The detector processes the RGB image to generate multiple candidate bounding boxes corresponding to the queried object, each with an associated confidence score.
-The bounding box with the highest confidence score is retained for further processing to ensure reliable localization.
+The VLM subsequently outputs a concise, uniquely identifiable object name (e.g., \textit{``Red milk carton''}), which directly serves as a textual grounding query for spatial localization.
+To achieve this, we employ GroundingDINO \cite{liu2024grounding} to process the RGB image alongside the textual query, generating candidate 2D bounding boxes for the identified obstacle.
+To ensure reliable localization, only the bounding box with the highest confidence score is retained for the 3D projection.

-Subsequently, the spatial region corresponding to the selected 2D bounding box is projected into 3D space using RGB-D data from agent-view and back-view cameras.
-Pixels within the bounding box are back-projected to obtain a local point cloud of the obstacle.
-However, relying solely on a single viewpoint may lead to incomplete shape reconstruction due to occlusions and limited field of view.
-To mitigate such limitations, an auxiliary depth sensor capturing a complementary back view is incorporated.
-The point clouds from both viewpoints are fused to enhance completeness and reduce bias in the 3D reconstruction.

-The fusion process requires a coordinate transformation to align all data into a unified world coordinate system.
-The mapping from image pixel coordinates $(u, v, d)$ to world coordinates $(X, Y, Z)$ follows the standard camera projection model: